 Joanne asked something else and as before, Alan boomed out:

 “She maybe wants to pick Charmander!
 Charmander is pokémon number four in the National pokédex and evolves at level 16 into Charmeleon, then at level 36 into Charizard!
 Charmander has always been a very popular starting pokémon, given how cute it is in Charmander form and how strong in Charizard form.
-I myself started with a Charmander – not that it should affect anyone’s choice.
+I myself started with a Charmander.
 The Charmander line specializes in striking fast and hard with special attacks, but their Attack isn’t to shabby either!
 The Charmander line mainly focuses on attacking, but they can also use moves like Swords dance learned from a TM.”

-Joanne ended up picking Bulbasaur, Alan announced that and some groans were heard from the other kids who wanted Bulbasaur.
+Joanne ended up picking Bulbasaur, Alan announced that and some groans were heard from the other kids.
 Next in line was a short boy with blond hair who seized Alan’s megaphone and then shouted in it “I CHOOSE PICHU!!!!”.
 Mark thought he sounded a lot like an Ash wannabe.
 At least, Alan didn’t bother to explain anything about Pichu, Ash handed him the pokéball and the boy almost forgot to get his trainer card.